RSS Feed

 Instructions

-1. Preheat oven to 350 F. Melt butter in glass baking pan in the oven.
-I used an 8×12 baking pan.
+1. Preheat oven to 375 F. Melt butter in glass baking pan in the oven.
+I use a 9×12 inch baking pan.

-2. Place chicken in butter and turn pieces over so all sides are coated
+2. Place chicken in butter and turn pieces over so all sides are coated.
+Season with salt and pepper

 4. In a medium bowl whisk together Campbell’s Cream of Chicken Soup, milk and sherry.
 Add canned mushrooms too if you like which were part of the original recipe.

 5. Pour the sauce over the baked chicken.
-Bake another 30-45 minutes, depending how brown you like it.
+Bake 20-40 minutes, depending how brown you like it.

 6. Mashed potatoes of some sort is essential.
 I like smashed yellow potatoes with their skins!
 Wide egg noodles also work.